onflow/flow-go/pkg/language/docs/language.md

 The **postcondition phase** is where the transaction can check that its functionality was executed correctly.

 Transactions are declared using the `transaction` keyword.
-The preparer is declared using the `prepare` keyword and the execution phase is declared using the `execute` keyword.
+The preparer is declared using the `prepare` keyword and the execution phase can be declared using the `execute` keyword.
 The `post` section can be used to declare postconditions.

 ```bamboo,file=transaction-declaration.bpl